Electrical & Computer Engineering

 Smart Cities Research Experience for Undergraduates and Teachers (SCR2)

-The Smart City REU/RET trains students and teachers in a variety of cutting edge technologies related to research in Smart and Connected Cities.
-Participants work side-by-side with leading researchers across multiple institutions with projects relating to the Internet of Things Security, Energy Storage Systems, Nanomaterials and Sensor Networks, Smart Grid Systems, and Materials Research.
+The Smart City REU/RET trains students and teachers in a variety of cutting-edge technologies related to research in Smart and Connected Cities.
+Participants work side-by-side with leading researchers across multiple institutions with projects relating to the Internet of Things, Energy Storage Systems, Nanomaterials, and Sensor Networks, Smart Grid Systems, Materials Research, and Intelligent and Pervasive Computing.
 This program offers an excellent opportunity for students to explore various electrical and computer engineering research topics while gaining experience in the process of conducting research.
 Teachers get exposed to various engineering topics and hands-on projects that they can leverage to enhance their class activities to better inspire their students to pursue careers in electrical and computer engineering.

 - Minimum GPA 2.5